AUTHOR SPOTLIGHT

 Frederick:

-TECHNOLOGY AND FAITH
+TECHNOLOGY AND PERSPECTIVE

 Selah:

-So technology came first?
+So, technology came first?

 Frederick: